-You may, as a child, have been familiar with head lice, but can dogs get lice?
+You may, as a child, have been familiar with head lice, but can dogs get lice? or How do dogs get lice?
 Find out how lice on dogs are treated and prevented to keep your pooch itch-free.

 Your dog’s scratching might be more than just a seasonal itch.
 You may be familiar with head lice in humans, but can dogs get lice too?
 Yep!
-Lice on dogs are slightly different from the type of lice found in humans, but the result is relatively the same: itchiness and discomfort.
+Lices in dogs are slightly different from the type of lice found in humans, but the result is relatively the same: itchiness and discomfort.

 What are Dog Lice?

-Lice are tiny flightless insects, also called a louse.
+Lice are tiny flightless insects that live, also called louse.
 They are only about 2-4 mm in size, so they are very small but still visible to the naked eye.
-Typically tan or brown, lice are often mistaken for small fleas, but they are a bit tougher to get rid of than fleas.
+Typically tan or brown, sucking lice are often mistaken for small fleas, but they are a bit tougher to dispose of than fleas.

 There are a couple of types of dog lice.
-Both kinds of lice cause itchiness and discomfort that will increase if the lice are not treated.
+Both kinds of sucking lice cause itchiness and discomfort that will increase if the species of lice are not treated.

 Chewing lice typically live on their host for up to 30 days by feeding on the host’s dead skin cells and skin secretions.
 They can feed and reproduce quickly in such a fertile environment.

-The second and slightly more intimidating type of lice is called the sucking louse.
+The second and slightly more intimidating type of adult lice is called the sucking louse infestation.
 This louse feeds on the blood of the host.
-Sucking lice bite the skin, burrowing their pincher-like mouths into the skin.
+Sucking lice bite the skin, burrowing their pincher-like mouths into the skin debris.
 Their scientific name is Linognathus setosus.

 Dog Lice Life Cycle

-Like fleas, lice have three life stages: eggs, nymphs, and adults.
+Like fleas, types of lice have three life stages: eggs, nymphs, and adults.
 Eggs, also called nits, are layed and glued to the base of the hair follicle, making them difficult to detach.
-Lice eggs are lighter in colour, often white or yellow, so they are usually mistaken for dandruff.
+Species of lice eggs are lighter in colour, often white or yellow, so they are usually mistaken for dandruff.
+Best dog lice treatment?

 It will take another week or two before the nymphs reach adult maturity.
 At this point, they are ready to reproduce and start laying their eggs.
-Lice can lay eggs daily, which means infestations that go untreated can cause an exceedingly uncomfortable and unpleasant situation for your dog.
+Types of lice can lay eggs daily, which means infestations that go untreated can cause an exceedingly uncomfortable and unpleasant situation for your dog.

 There are 3 main behaviours and attributes we can look at to help differentiate between fleas and lice.